layilin/SP23-33852/_annotations/book4.md

 125.1 Genius of Africk.
 Grainger is using the term "genius" in the sense of a supernatural being or guardian spirit associated with a place, institution, or thing.
 "Genius of Africk" thus means something like the spirit of Africa.

 125.2 castled elephant.
 The combination of an elephant and a castle (often with the castle on the elephant's back) is an old heraldic sign.
+Grainger may be calling on the image of Hannibal's elephants during the Second Punic War (218-201 BCE).

 [place] 125.4 Niger.
 The Niger river.
 One of Africa's largest rivers.
 Its source lies in modern Guinea, and it empties into the Atlantic Ocean in Nigeria.